Scope

 Parenteral Sedation: IV (intravenous) versus IM (intra-muscular) Route

 There is substantial controversy and practice variation regarding the choice of IV versus IM route.
 The choice of route requires nuance, tailored to the individual situation, considering several factors.
-The choice may be also be fluid as the clinician reacts to the circumstances and patient behaviour that presents itself as this evolves during sedation delivery and any associated restraint – an initial decision to use one route may require reassessment “on the fly”.
+The choice may be also be fluid as the clinician reacts to the circumstances and patient behaviour that presents itself but also as this evolves during sedation delivery and any associated restraint – an initial decision to use one route may require reassessment “on the fly”.

 IV sedation:

 • Provides faster sedation both because the medication is faster onset and because it can therefore be more rapidly titrated to the required dose at an acceptable sedation risk.
-This is because less time needs to elapse to observe most of the effect of that dose, before re-dosing.
+This is because less time needs to elapse to observe most of the effect of that dose, before safely re-dosing.

 • Faster sedation can minimise the risk to staff or patient self-harm in highly agitated violent patients.